Testing4AI/QuoTe/README.md

 ## Publications
 ```
-@inproceedings{quote2022,
+@article{quote2022,
   author    = {Jialuo Chen and
                Jingyi Wang and
-               Tinglan Peng and
+               Xingjun Ma and
                Youcheng Sun and
-               Peng Cheng and
-               Shouling Ji and
-               Xingjun Ma and
+               Jun Sun and
-               Bo Li and
+               Peixin Zhang and
-               Dawn Song},
+               Peng Cheng},
   title     = {QuoTe: Quality-oriented Testing for Deep Learning Systems},
   booktitle = {},
   year      = {2022},